Scrambling and Entangling Spinning Particles: Gravity amplitudes and the Eikonal approximation

 For massive particles of generic spins $s_1$ and $s_2$, the tree-level amplitude is computed in~\cite{Arkani-Hamed:2017jhn,Chung:2019duq,Chung:2020rrz} and expressed in terms of the Wilson coefficients~\cite{Levi:2015msa,Levi:2016ofk},

 where $\varepsilon_i$ denotes the polarization tensor of the spinning particle $i$ and the sum is taken over the helicities of the graviton exchange.
 We have adopted the notations in~\cite{Chung:2019duq,Chung:2020rrz,Aoude:2020mlg,Chen:2021huj} where $\tau_i = {q\cdot S_i \over m_i}$ and $\cosh\Theta = {p_1\cdot p_2 \over m_1 m_2}$.
-Here $S_i$ denotes the Pauli-Lubanskin spin vector and the function $W$ above is defined as
+Here $S_i$ denotes the Pauli-Lubanskin spin vector with respect to particle $i$ and the function $W$ above is defined as

 where $C_{i,n}$ denotes the Wilson coefficients describing the multi-pole moments of the spinning particles.
 Rotating black hole solutions correspond to the minimal coupling given by $C_{1,n}=C_{2,n}=1$.
 We note that the spins here are perceived in the classical sense, which we shall discuss in more detail shortly.
-The spin vector can be transformed to an operator $\mathbb{S}^\mu$
+The spin vector can be transformed to an operator $\mathbb{S}^\mu$~\cite{Maybee:2019jus,Chung:2019duq}

 which acts on the little group indices with $\Sigma$ denoting the spin operator in the rest frame.
 Re-expressing (\ref{eq:Woriginal}) in terms of $\mathbb S$ requires an extra Thomas-Wigner factor for each particle to compensate the rotation in the little group space.
 (For detailed discussions, see \cite{Chung:2019duq,Chung:2020rrz}.)
 The Thomas-Wigner factor reads